 - You're a residential building contractor with gross receipts of less than $15,000 a year and a certificate of exemption.

-- You only perform work in one skill area, and you're not a roofer.
+- You only perform work in one skill area and are not a roofer.
 Roofers need a license.

 Minnesota residential contractor insurance requirements

-Having the right insurance coverage can help protect your business from financial losses if something goes wrong on one of your jobs.
-And there are a few types of insurance that Minnesota general contractors must maintain.
+Having the right business insurance coverage in Minnesota can help protect your business from financial losses if something goes wrong on one of your jobs.
+And there are a few types of insurance that general contractors in this state must maintain.

-General liability insurance helps protect your business if you or one of your employees damages someone's property or injures a person who isn't an employee.
-It can also help pay legal fees and court costs if someone files a lawsuit against you for a third-party injury or property damage.
+General liability insurance can help protect your business if you or one of your employees damages someone's property or injures a person who isn't an employee.

-If you have employees, you'll probably need workers' compensation insurance, which helps pay the medical bills and lost wages of employees who get hurt or sick on the job.
+Most Minnesota contractors with employees must have workers' compensation insurance, which can help cover medical bills and lost wages for employees who get hurt or sick on the job.
 If you're exempt from the workers' compensation requirement, you must explain why.

 Even if you don't have employees, you may want to consider purchasing coverage.
-Here’s why.
 Under Minnesota law, subcontractors are sometimes considered employees.

 As a residential contractor in Minnesota, you might need unemployment insurance, which provides financial assistance to employees who lose their job through no fault of their own.
 If your business is exempt from carrying this type of insurance, you need to provide an explanation of why you're exempt.